DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Proposed Method

 \subsection{Point Tracking and Dynamic Reconstruction}

-Our method takes a sequence of $N$ frames, $(I_{t})^{N}_{t=1}$, and a query time $q$, and performs joint reconstruction of the scene and 3D tracking of observable points.
+Our method takes a sequence of $N$ frames, $(I_{t})^{N}_{t=1}$, and a query time $q$, and jointly reconstructs the scene and tracks observable points in 3D.
 To this end, for each frame $I_t$, we predict two pixel-wise maps expressed in the coordinate system of the first frame $I_1 : \prescript{1}{}{\mathbf{\hat{X}}}^t_{t}$, capturing point positions at the observation time, and $\prescript{1}{}{\mathbf{\hat{M}}}^t_{q} = \prescript{1}{}{\mathbf{\hat{X}}}^t_{q}-\prescript{1}{}{\mathbf{\hat{X}}}^t_{t}$, capturing the motion of points from time of frame $t$ to the time of query frame $q$.
 By jointly estimating these maps, our method concurrently reconstructs the 3D structure and tracks point motion to the query frame.
-Notably, our tracking approach establishes direct correspondences between each frame and the query frame, rather than using pairwise, frame-to-frame tracking, which enables the efficient capture of overall motion and deformation over extended intervals.
+Notably, our tracking approach establishes direct correspondences between each frame and the query frame, rather than using pairwise frame-to-frame tracking, enabling efficient capture of overall motion and deformation over extended intervals.

 We integrate an additional DPT head—the \emph{motion head}—to the VGGT network architecture to regress the motion map $\prescript{1}{}{\mathbf{M}}^t_{q}$.
 This structural integration preserves VGGT's pretrained capabilities while enabling motion estimation.
 Despite sharing identical inputs, the reconstruction and motion heads produce temporally distinct pointmaps.
 Prior works ~\cite{st4rtrack2025,liang2025zero} proved that shared image tokens can effectively encode both reconstruction and motion information, thus permitting accurate motion prediction without degrading reconstruction quality.